richtea/YAWN/docs/DEVELOPMENT.md

 #### Release type notes

 How to choose a release type?
-The documentation for the semver `inc` function isn't extensive.
+The documentation for the [semver library](https://www.npmjs.com/package/semver#user-content-functions)'s `inc` function isn't extensive.
 Here are some examples, I will write a full description later.

 ##### Examples